isomerpages/nlb-sarbica/_about-us/Code of Conduct.md

 All participants are expected to:

-• Always abide by this code of conduct in every setting, including official and unofficial social gatherings
+-Always abide by this code of conduct in every setting, including official and unofficial social gatherings

-• Be respectful of the personal boundaries of other participants
+-Be respectful of the personal boundaries of other participants

-• Be respectful of differing perspectives and experiences
+-Be respectful of differing perspectives and experiences

-• Look out for each other, and to alert the symposium organisers should any offending action be witnessed
+-Look out for each other, and to alert the symposium organisers should any offending action be witnessed

 **Unacceptable Behaviour**

 Offending actions include, but are not limited to:

-• Invasion of privacy, including the taking of screenshots and recordings of people, events, or conversations without express permission; and the posting of personal details of other participants without their consent
+-Invasion of privacy, including the taking of screenshots and recordings of people, events, or conversations without express permission; and the posting of personal details of other participants without their consent

-• Harassment, including persistent and unwelcome solicitation of intimacy; deliberate intimidation or cyberstalking; and the sustained use of professionally inappropriate comments
+-Harassment, including persistent and unwelcome solicitation of intimacy; deliberate intimidation or cyberstalking; and the sustained use of professionally inappropriate comments

-• Discriminatory behaviour, including insulting actions, comments, or jokes related to age, socioeconomic status, ability, gender, sexual orientation, ethnicity, nationality, religion, or politics
+-Discriminatory behaviour, including insulting actions, comments, or jokes related to age, socioeconomic status, ability, gender, sexual orientation, ethnicity, nationality, religion, or politics

-• Sustained disruption of programme
+-Sustained disruption of programme

-• Real or implied threat of physical harm
+-Real or implied threat of physical harm

 **Reporting Procedures**